JIU Josai International University

 In his farewell address, University President Kenji Sugibayashi said that ``global human resources'' are needed in all occupations, and that the skills needed in this era are the aforementioned understanding of technology such as IT and DX, the ability to gather information, and the ability to gather information such as SDGs and EX.
 He talked about global thinking and the "ability to think for yourself" to avoid being replaced by generative AI and robots, or more precisely, "the ability to think things through."
 “I would like to encourage you all to use the learning you have gained at our university as a foundation to be even more curious than ever about what happens in the world, to improve your communication and language skills, and to maintain a sense of mission and passion for your work and society.
 I hope so,” he said, cheering on the graduates.

-In his congratulatory address, Yozo Fujino, Chancellor Incorporated Educational Institution Josai University, who took office on December 20th of last year, said that when faced with a choice, he hopes to receive advice from his seniors and juniors and make a decision that he will not regret.
+In his congratulatory speech, Incorporated Educational Institution Josai University Chancellor Yozo Fujino, who took office on December 20th of last year, said that when faced with a choice, he hopes that the students will seek advice from their seniors and juniors and make a decision that they will not regret.

 Kenji Sugibayashi University President